HashCalc Pro

 Hex output formatting

-Results render in hexadecimal with fine-grained layout controls, so you can match whatever format your docs, CI logs, or code expect:
+Results render in hexadecimal with layout controls for docs, CI logs, source code, or manifests:

 - Letter case: all upper, all lower, high-nibble upper (